- Table of Contents

 1. Oil and Gas Industry

 In the oil and gas industry, where operations involve complex processes, volatile materials, and intricate infrastructure, HAZID studies are fundamental.
 These studies are often conducted at various stages, including during facility expansion, process modification, or the introduction of new technologies.
 The focus is on identifying hazards related to high-pressure systems, flammable materials, and intricate machinery.
 HAZID studies in this industry emphasise preventing catastrophic events such as explosions, oil spills, or gas leaks.
-The implementation of safety measures is critical to ensuring the well-being of personnel, safeguarding the environment, and complying with stringent industry regulations.
+Implementing safety measures is critical to ensuring the well-being of personnel, safeguarding the environment, and complying with stringent industry regulations.

 2. Construction Sector